NAME

 advanced options:

 Skip ultra-long reads and write those alignment entries to the bam file provided as the argument.
 Ultra-long reads refer to reads longer than 100 kbases by default, unless specified by –ultra-thresh option below.
 Useful for tuning the CPU-GPU load balance for datasets containing many ultra-long reads.
 Also useful to cap the peak RAM usage in systems with limited memory.
 After the execution, ultra-long reads cab be separately processed, i.e., f5c can be again invoked on the produced bam file as the input.
-Refer to performance guidelines for details.
+Refer to performance guidelines for details.--ultra-thresh INT

 Whether to skip any unreadable fast5 files or to terminate the program [default value: yes].
-If yes, the programme will continue to run while skipping unreadable fast5 files.
-If no, the programme will terminate with an error when an unreadable fast5 file is found.
+Ifyes

 Format version of the output Methylation tsv file.
 If set to 1, the columns printed adhere to the output format of Nanopolish early versions.
-If set to 2, adhere to the latest nanopolish output format that additionally includes the strand column and the header num_cpgs renamed to num_motifs) [default value: 1]
+If set to 2, adhere to the latest nanopolish output format that additionally includes the strand column and the header num_cpgs renamed to num_motifs) [default value: 1]--min-recalib-events INT

 Fraction of free GPU memory to allocate [default value: 0.9 for non-tegra GPUs and 0.7 for tegra GPUs].
 On GPUs with dedicated RAM (e.g., GeForce, Tesla and Quadro) almost all available free GPU memory can be allocated.
 A slightly lower value such as 0.9 is preferred instead of 1.0 to prevent unexpected crashes.
 In GPUs with integrated memory shared with RAM (e.g., Tegra GPUs that are in Jetson boards), this value should be at most 0.7 to allow enough free RAM for both f5c and other programmes.